lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 and the corresponding outdoor air temperature, humidity concentration, minimum outdoor air mass flow rate and the time when these loads occur.
-These quantities are assigned by the Spawn interface to Modelica parameters.
+These quantities are assigned by the Spawn interface to Modelica parameters, and these values already take into account the ``Multiplier`` of both, the ``Zone`` object and the ``Zone Group`` object in the EnergyPlus idf file.
-This allows use of these values in Modelica parameter expressions that assign component sizes.
+The values can then be used in Modelica parameter expressions to assign component sizes.

-Modelica also allows ``ThermalZones`` to be grouped together, which allows for sizing calculations to take into account the load diversity.
+Modelica also allows ``ThermalZones`` to be grouped together through the Modelica ``HVACZones`` object, which allows for sizing calculations to take into account the load diversity.
 For each group, the above quantities will be obtained, also as Modelica parameters.